civilKaos82/behavior-drill-ajax-basics-challenge/README.md

 ## Summary

 You are given migrations, models, seed data, and controllers.
-We're going to practice implementing the ajax portion only with the code that is already in place.
-All the directions are in the app and javascript.
+We're going to practice implementing the ajax portion only with the code that is already in place.  **All the directions are in the app's javascript files**.
 Hints will be given below in the Releases section.

 ## Releases